saifeemustafaq/mentorship/cohort_2/lullabhavesh700@outlook.com/Bhavesh_Lulla_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

  - Sustainability

+# Applications of Cloud Computing:

+### • Online File Storage:-

+  MediaFire, megaupload, hotfile, 4Shared, rapidshare, yourfilehost are such examples which are used to host files including documents, images, presentation, videos, etc. The interface is easy to use, and users can upload and download files from these sites.

+### • Photo Editing Software:-

+  Picnik, Pixlr, etc are popular free online photo editing software.
+This online software has features such as cropping of the image, resizing, rotation based on degrees, special effects, addition and editing features are also included in a GUI (Graphical User Interface) format.

+### • E-commerce Software:-

+  Cloud based e-application allows users and e-business to respond quickly to market opportunities and challenges the modern e-commerce is facing.
+It became for business tycoons to focus on the usage of cloud computing without considering the time and effort involved in implementing a reliable solution.

+### • Miscellaneous Application:-

+  One of the first utilization of free SaaS applications is to check for the status of packages and items.
+Applications such as UPS, FedEx, US Postal Service, etc provides free tracking of packages online.
+Another application name - XE provides services online from foreign exchange tools.

+### • Presentation Software:-

+  Sliderocket is an online free application to create a presentation.
+It allows importing of Microsoft's PowerPoint presentations.
+Since it is web based cloud application, the presentations can be accessed from anywhere within the globe.

+### • Word Processing Application:-

+  Whiteboard is another online word processing and document editing application.
+It has a unique feature that multiple users can access the same document using this application, edit that document and save the document after editing, but the document will have different versions.
+But it doesn't allow importing the word files.

 # Introduction to Github

   Github is a website and cloud-based service that helps developers store and manage their code, as well as track and control changes to their code.